Degrees, HNDs and HNCs

 All UK or EU citizens, resident in UK for the last three years and not previously funded for more than one year are entitled to apply for a student loan.

-This covers the full cost of your fees, so there is nothing to pay upfront.
+This covers the full cost of your tuition fees, so there is nothing to pay upfront.

 Access to Learning Fund